Belmar, NJ Baseball Player Back to the Game After Nerve Surgery

 Dr. Andrew Elkwood Performs Successful Nerve Surgery

-Live with it he did, and in desperation even futilely trying to pitch right-handed.
+Live with it, he did, and in desperation, even futilely tried to pitch right-handed.
 It was his trainer at Manasquan High School who suggested Trevor see a neurologist.
 That doctor wisely referred him to Dr. Andrew Elkwood.
 Elkwood, an international expert in nerve reconstruction surgery for patients who have lost the use of a limb from nerve damage, is also the founder and director of the Center for the Treatment of Paralysis and Reconstructive Nerve Surgery at Jersey Shore Medical Center.

 Elkwood and his fellow surgeons at The Institute for Advanced Reconstruction treat patients who constantly hear the same refrain from other doctors: just live with it.
 But Elkwood knew what was wrong with Trevor.
 He related, “I gave Trevor a lidocaine injection into the suprascapular notch.
 It provided temporary relief, so we knew from where the problem was emanating.”
 After the injection, the young athlete tested the result by doing previously painful push-ups right on the spot in Elkwood’s office.
 He went home to test it further by throwing the ball around with his father, Joe.
 “I was energetic, hopeful,” said Trevor.
 “I knew I’d be fixed, and I am.”

 According to Trevor’s dad, Joe, “Dr. Elkwood was right on the money.
-We felt good with him, his confidence and his ability.
+We felt good about him, his confidence, and his ability.
 I don’t know if I can express how happy and relieved we are.”
-Joe Morello adds that his son’s recovery was amazing quick and simple.
+Joe Morello adds that his son’s recovery was amazingly quick, and simple.